osllmai/indox_Router/indoxRouter_server/README.md

 1. Create a new provider class in `app/providers/` that implements the `BaseProvider` interface
 2. Add the provider to the factory in `app/providers/factory.py`
 3. Add the provider's API key to the settings in `app/core/config.py`
-4. Add the provider's JSON configuration file to `app/providers/`
+4. Add the provider's JSON configuration file to `app/providers/json/`

+### Adding a New Model

+To add a new model, you need to add it to the appropriate provider's JSON file in `app/providers/json/`.

 ## License